 Chill the eggs for at least an hour or overnight in the fridge.

 I also dot each hard boiled egg with a Sharpie, making it clear that these eggs are cooked.
 You can tell a hard boiled egg by spinning it on the counter.
 Hard boiled eggs spin.
 Uncooked eggs do not.
-Marking them seems easier to me.
+Marking them seems easier to me; skip this step if you are boiling them to dye Easter Eggs.

 I also mark an egg carton so my family knows which is hard boiled.